palmerr23/reflowOvenController/README.md

 From my manufacturing run, I have some spare PCBs.
 You can contact me to get some (€15,- + p&p each).

 The board contains the [Arduino Pro Micro], very simple [Zero crossing] detection circuit, used to align control logic to mains frequency, two [MAX31855] thermocouple-to-digital converters and two [Sharp S202S01] PCB-mount solid state relays, mounted on cheap [Fischer SK409 50,8] heat sinks.
 The current software uses only one of the thermocouples, so you need to populate one IC only.
-If you're lucky, you can get free samples of the MAX81855 from Maxim.
+If you're lucky, you can get free samples of the MAX31855 from Maxim.

 The software uses [PID] control of the heater and fan output for improved temperature stability.
 The heater AC load is controlled using [Wave Packet] control in order to minimize RF interference and load on the relay.
-For the fan motor, phase control has been implemented.
+For the fan motor, [Phase Fired] control has been implemented.

 Please note that all important timings are *based on the mains frequency*, so the circuit will **not work** properly without mains connection.

-For testing, I've added an additional timer to simulate the zero-crossings, in order to run the software without being connected to mains.
-Please note that everything is tuned to 50Hz mains, if you live in a retro-country 60Hz mains (and probably even imperial units), you need to adjust the source so that the timings fit.
+But for testing, I've added an additional timer to simulate the zero-crossings, in order to run the software without being connected to mains.
+Please note that everything is tuned to 50Hz mains, if you live in a retro-country with 60Hz mains (and probably even imperial units!), you need to adjust the source so that the timings fit.

 Screenshots and usage information
 ========